pkerpedjiev/emptypipes/_posts/2015-09-02-sunshine-map.md

 <a href="https://en.wikipedia.org/wiki/Grytviken#Climate"><img src="/img/sunshine_map/grytviken_weatherbox.jpg"/ width="500px"></a>
 <hr>

-It's a lot of fun to compare the values for different cities.
-Are summers in Vienna warmer than in Zürich?
-Is Seattle rainier than New York?
+It's informative to compare the values for different cities.
+Are summers in Vienna warmer than in Zürich (yes)?
+Is Seattle rainier than New York City (no!)?
 This often involves jumping from page to page or opening up two browser windows to compare values.
 Couldn't we make it easier?
 What if we could see all the values for every place for which there was data at once?

-The map below contains a vornoi diagram overlay where each cell is filled in according to the climate data for the location defining that point (default is sunshine).
+The map below contains a Voronoi diagram overlay where each cell is color coded according to the climate data for the location defining that point (default is sunshine).
 Moving the mouse over any cell will show the city it corresponds to as well as its climate data.

-A time range can be selected using the circular control on the bottom right corner.
+A time range can be selected using the circular control on the bottom right corner (only works on the desktop version).
 The letters refer to the months of the year.
 Dragging one of the handles will extend or contract the range, whereas dragging on the range itself will translate it.

 Different climate data overlays can be selected via the icon in the upper right corner.